xplato/useUndoable/README.md

 ## Documentation

-Note: I highly recommend getting a deep understanding of how the state works.
-To do this, simply open up the [live demo](https://codesandbox.io/s/use-undoable-zi0b4) and make the state there look like the examples below.
-This will help you to see how the state is internally modified.
-Doing this will help you make better decisions about the options and behavior this package offers.
+This README is the entire documentation.
+It is written such that you are meant to read it from top to bottom, without skipping around.
+You see, this project is, in a general sense, quite simple.
+It is imperative, however, that you have a deeper understanding of how it works.
+Having this understanding will allow you to make better decisions about the options and behaviors this package offers.

+The best way to visualize how the useUndoable state system works is to use the [live demo](https://codesandbox.io/s/use-undoable-zi0b4) as a companion to this README.
+Simply open it up and make the state there match the examples offered below.

-This packages only exports a single hook, so the documentation is explained below.
-I'll start by describing the API of the hook, and then move into the options and behavior.
+Let's start by going into the API of the hook.
+Afterwards, we'll move into the options and behavior.

+### The API

 The API is rather straightforward.
 You start by initializing the state, giving it a name and naming the updater function.
 Then, you simply initialize the `undo` and `redo` functions in an object.